Debunking the Myths: The Truth About Goodwill

 With so much misinformation online, it’s easy to be misled.
 We’re here to set the record straight with the facts about your local Goodwill, our work, and the people we serve, so you can donate with confidence.

-When you shop at Goodwill, 84 cents of every dollar goes into no-cost career training, education, and support services for individuals in the Big Bend Community.
+When you shop at Goodwill, 90 cents of every dollar goes into no-cost career training, education and support services for individuals in the Big Bend Community.

 Our local Goodwill footprint spans 22 counties, from Perry to Destin, and includes four counties in South Georgia.
-While many see us as (just) a storefront, our primary mission is to use the revenue from your donations to provide job training to those in need.
+While many see us as (just) a storefront, our primary mission is to use the revenue from your donations to provide career training, and support for individuals in the Big Bend community.

 Retail Stores